 The Most Abused Prescription Drugs Could Be in Your Medicine Cabinet

 When most people think of drug abuse, they think of street drugs like heroin, cocaine, and marijuana.
-In reality, many prescription drugs are also abused.
-The most abused prescription drugs are normally given for a real medical condition.
-Your medicine cabinet probably contains these prescription medications.
+In reality, many people regularly abuse prescription drugs.
+The most abused prescription drugs are typically prescribed for a legitimate medical condition, and your medicine cabinet probably contains one or more of these prescription medications, such as:

 Painkillers and Opioids

-Painkillers, designed to dull pain, can cause a euphoric high in larger doses.
+In 2010, 210 million people took prescription opioids.
+Some of the most common opioids prescribed are fentanyl, oxycodone, hydrocodone, hydromorphone, and diphenoxylate.
+Painkillers, designed to dull pain, can cause a euphoric high in larger doses. doses.
 Because of this, some patients may deliberately misuse their prescription and end up with a painkiller addiction.
 Oxycodone remains one of the most abused prescription drugs.
-Medications like percocet, oxycontin, roxicodone, and percodan contain oxycodone.
+Medications like Percocet, OxyContin, Roxicodone, and Percodan contain oxycodone.
 Some people even crush the tablets to inject or snort it for a more extreme high.

-People with ADHD obtain prescriptions for stimulants like dexedrine and adderall.
+The most abused stimulants are amphetamines and methylphenidate.
+People with ADHD obtain prescriptions for stimulants like Dexedrine and Adderall.
 Some people use amphetamines to boost their alertness and energy.
-Like many drugs, amphetamines become addictive when taken for an extended period of time or at an incorrect dose.
+Like many drugs, amphetamines become addictive when taken for an extended period or at an incorrect dose.

-Getting Help from Addiction to the Most Abused Prescription Drugs
+End Addiction to the Most Abused Prescription Drugs at Serenity House Detox & Recovery

-When someone has an addiction, they need help to recover.
-A detox facility helps to remove the chemical dependency and minimize withdrawal effects.
+When someone has an addiction, they need professional help to recover.
+A prescription drug detox facility helps to remove the chemical dependency and minimize withdrawal effects.
 It is never a good idea to detox alone because withdrawal effects can be dangerous.
-At a detox center, patients can get help with:
+At a detox center, clients can get help with:

 - Managing side effects